milodevhh/milodevhh/README.md

 # Hi there 👋

 I am Milo
-- 🔭 I’m currently working as SEO/SEA
+- 🔭 I’m working as a SEO/SEA-Manager
 - 🌱 I’m currently learning coding with [neuefische](https://github.com/neuefische)
 - 👯 I’m looking to collaborate on work
 - 🤔 I’m looking for help with CSS
-- 💬 Ask me about wine, food, Bees
+- 💬 Ask me about wine, food & Bees
 - 📫 How to reach me: @insta biodynwine
 - 😄 Pronouns: he/him/his
 - ⚡ Fun fact: wine is more than a beverage